SVF-3109 Project description with fieldwork - 20 ECTS

-- Fieldwork report reflecting on whether or not the fieldwork is fulfilling the expectations in the original project description and how to move forward.
+- Fieldwork report reflecting on whether or not the fieldwork is fulfilling the expectations of the original project description and how to move forward.

-Students are not admitted access to camera equipment and allowed to start fieldwork before the project description and the risk assessment are approved.
+Students are not admitted access to camera equipment and allowed to start fieldwork before the project description, the notification form to NSD and the risk assessment are approved.

 - About the course